Enable SSL Connections in the Denodo Platform Servers¶

 This section explains how to secure with SSL (TLS) the connections between the Denodo Platform servers, their administration tools and their clients.
 If you do not need this, jump to the section Postinstallation Tasks in Virtual DataPort.
 To know how to establish SSL connections with data sources, go to section Importing the Certificates of Data Sources (SSL Connections).

-Although in this document we will refer to SSL, you are actually enabling the encryption protocol TLS (Transport Layer Security (TLS), which is the successor of TLS.
+Although in this document we will refer to SSL, you are actually enabling the encryption protocol TLS (Transport Layer Security), which is the successor of SSL.

 SSL requires configuring certificate repositories.
 There are two types of certificate repositories: